-Components simplify the design of our tools and services by giving us building blocks at the right level of abstraction, which are understandable, composable, reusable, and replaceable.
+The LEGO-like components simplify the design of our tools and services by giving us building blocks at the right level of abstraction, which are understandable, composable, reusable, and replaceable.

 Components are inherently simple and easy to reason about; they are just code, have a clear interface, and hide their implementation.

 Components maximise code reuse to the point of having zero code duplication across our entire codebase.

 Projects maximise the deployment flexibility by allowing us to combine any set of building blocks.